grafana/quick-dashboard-makeover/README.md

 ---

-## Exercices
+## Exercises

 This repo comes with 2 exerices:

-1. "Quick dashboard makeover": a guided exercice where we will change an ugly dashboard into a nice looking one
+1. "Quick dashboard makeover": a guided exercise where we will change an ugly dashboard into a nice looking one
 2. "KitchenOps": an individual challenge.
 Same idea but you are on your own !

-You will find the exercices in the folder `Exercices`.
+You will find the exercises in the folder `exercises`.

 ---

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This repo is a fork of the Extreme Dashboard Makeover developed by the Field Engineering team at Grafana Labs.
 It simplifies the workflow to import them as it relies only on a fake data generator (no need to have access to the data sources).
-But it makes sacrifice on the "Library panel" exercice as the distribution is made differently.
+But it makes sacrifice on the "Library panel" exercise as the distribution is made differently.

 Some useful ressources from Grafana Labs and friends: